justynjay/ijustyncom/content/other.md

   </a>
 </h4>
 <p><br>
   My listening profile on Apple Music.
-A collection of carefully curated playlists that are a perfect encapsulation of my music tastes over the past decade.
+  <br>A collection of carefully curated playlists that are a perfect encapsulation of my music tastes over the past decade.
   <br>I continuously update the playlist <a href="/justyn-now">Justyn Now</a> if you want an easy way to keep up!
 </p>